bokulich-lab/q2-ena-uploader/README.md

 4. Upload experiment metadata to ENA.

 Steps 2-4 should be performed in the specified order.
 Alternatively, the `submit-all` action can be used to submit metadata and raw reads in a single step.
+To jump to the section on simplified submission, click [here](#simplified-submission-workflow).

 ### Step 1: Import metadata